D0ct0rDave/tasks_jr/README.md

 ### TROUBLESHOTING / NOTES
 - You'll need to setup short_open_tag to "On" on your PHP.ini or PHP_Production.ini to make this work
+- To install the application, just follow the instructions found in the documentation/installation.html file.